smithc6136/leaflet-challenge/README.md

 ## Tasks
 *  Get your data set
     *  The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON Feed page and pick a data set to visualize.
-When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
-You will be using the URL of this JSON to pull in the data for our visualization.
+I chose to use data on all 2.5+ earthquakes in the last 7 days.
+The following URL found on the USGS website will be used to pull in the data for the visualization: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_week.geojson .

 *  Import and visualize the data
     *  Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.